smjoao/nim-ml/README.md

 NIM-ML is [unlicensed](./LICENSE)

 ## Feedback
-Feel free to send me any feedback or suggestions to my email: joao.ptlseda@gmail.com
+Feel free to send me any feedback or suggestions to my email: joao_ps@dcc.ufrj.br